-Coalton Wildlife Area webpage
+Coalton Wildlife Area

-Coalton Wildlife Area map
+About Coalton Wildlife Area

 This 1,729-acre wildlife area is located in Coal and Liberty townships, Jackson County, Ohio.
 The wildlife area is accessible by way of county and township roads from US-35 and OH-93.